paul-stubley/Udacity/Project 1. Board Games/README.md

+# Project 1.
+Board Games

-This folder contains the input, output and notebook files for the first project of the Udacity Data Scientist NanoDegree program (Term 2).
+This folder contains the notebook, input and output files for the first project of the Udacity Data Scientist NanoDegree program (Term 2).

+## Files

 The key notebook file is `Board_Games.ipynb`, which looks at the characterisics of a large set of board-games.
 We explore the relationship between games' age-ranges and play-times, as well as attempting to predict the games rating.
+We eventually reach an R2 value (for linear regression) of just over 0.3.

 It uses a data set from [Kaggle](https://www.kaggle.com/mshepherd/board-games), stored in the `BGG.csv` file.
 This dataset was created by Markus Shepherd.